 RetailNext invited Gregory Osborne, MarketDial’s Director of Operations and General Counsel, as a guest contributor for their retail blog.
 Greg writes about how retailers should learn to think like e-commerce, by gathering extensive data, experimenting with that data, and iterating, creating a continuous-learning feedback cycle.

 In this article, Greg explains how retailers must learn to think like e-commerce.
-Retailers can create a continuous-learning loop by experimenting, implementing, and repeating the process you can stack multiple marginal gains on top of each other, creating gains sufficient to change the course of your business and destroy the competition.
+Retailers can create a continuous-learning loop.
+By experimenting, implementing, and repeating the process they can stack multiple marginal gains on top of each other, creating gains sufficient to change the course of their business and destroy the competition.

 1927 Chess World Championship—to survive Capablanca, you must think like Capablanca

 In Buenos Aires in 1927, underdog chess player Alexander Alekhine dominated the “unbeatable” world champ Jose Capablanca.
 In doing so, Alekhine taught a valuable lesson that retailers should heed today.